TWO IMPORTANT ENTRIES CONSIGNED FROM THE USA TO HEADLINE ALONGSIDE THE DANIELS COLLECTION

 'The Corgi' Rolls-Royce

-The 1912 Rolls-Royce 40/50hp Double Pullman Limousine, is one of the most recognizable of the company's famed 'Silver Ghost' production to survive.
+The 1912 Rolls-Royce 40/50hp Double Pullman Limousine, is one of the most recognisable of the company's famed 'Silver Ghost' production to survive.
 An opulent and imposing design in name and style it echoed the luxurious 'Pullman' Railway carriages pioneered by American George Pullman, with coachwork constructed by the finest quality coachbuilder of its day Barker & Co. of South Audley St., London.

 Unique in its detail, the car has always been cherished.
 It was delivered new to John M. Stephens in South Croydon, a known connoisseur of the brand who had purchased the first ever Silver Ghost that Rolls-Royce had delivered.
 Where others of its brethren suffered an inglorious or more utilitarian fate in the First World War, chassis number 1907 remained unharmed and since the Second World War it has graced a handful of the world's finest known automobile collections, those of John C. Sword and Denis de Ferranti in the UK and latterly those of Richard Solove and John M. O'Quinn in the USA.